sbslee/fuc/docs/cli.rst

      $ fuc vcf-vep in.vcf "gnomAD_AF < 0.001" --as_zero > out.vcf

    Positional arguments:
-     vcf         VCF file annotated with Ensemble VEP expr        query expression to evaluate
+     vcf         VCF file annotated by Ensemble VEP. expr        Query expression to evaluate.

    Optional arguments:
      -h, --help  Show this help message and exit.
-     --opposite  use this flag to return records that don’t meet the said criteria --as_zero   use this flag to treat missing values as zero instead of NaN
+     --opposite  Use this flag to return only records that don't meet the said criteria.
+     --as_zero   Use this flag to treat missing values as zero instead of NaN.